After Eriksen shock: “Denmark is losing. But life has won. “

 Player visibly in shock

+The Danish team has postponed the training planned for this Sunday.
+All media activities were also canceled.
+The Danish association announced on Sunday morning.

-It is clear that his team will have to play against group favorites Belgium (6 p.m. / ZDF and Magenta TV) against the preliminary round at this tournament on Thursday.
+It is clear that Hjulmand’s team will have to play against group favorites Belgium (6 p.m. in the FAZ live ticker for the European Football Championship, ZDF and Magenta TV) against the preliminary round at this tournament on Thursday.
 Even the game against Finland continued on Saturday evening after a 107-minute break, although some Danish players were visibly in shock after the dramatic experiences.
+The decision was made by both teams based on unanimous statements.
+And not the European football association Uefa.
+But he had only shown Danes and Finns one alternative: That the game would continue on Sunday afternoon at 12 noon.

 It was also he who led his team back onto the field after the interruption.
 But already then the former Wolfsburg had tears in his eyes.
 “Simon was deeply affected and doubted whether he could go on.
 He tried, but it wasn’t possible, ”Hjulmand said later.
 His captain asked him to be substituted almost 20 minutes after the game resumed (62nd).
 Kjaer and Eriksen are close friends, “although they play for two rival clubs in Milan,” as their coach said.